jwhited02/Crowdfunding_ETL-Project2/README.md

-# Crowdfunding_ETL-Project2
+# Crowdfunding_ETL
-This is my submission for Project 2: Crowdfunding_ETL
+ETL pipeline for crowdfunding data: Extract, Transform, Load process with Python and Postgres.